elatov/elatov.github.io/_posts/2013-09-02-onnecting-to-an-openvpn-server-with-various-clients.md

 <a href="http://virtuallyhyper.com/wp-content/uploads/2013/09/tunnelblick-starting.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2013/09/tunnelblick-starting.png']);"><img src="http://virtuallyhyper.com/wp-content/uploads/2013/09/tunnelblick-starting.png" alt="tunnelblick starting Connecting to an OpenVPN Server with Various Clients" width="383" height="186" class="alignnone size-full wp-image-9415" title="Connecting to an OpenVPN Server with Various Clients" /></a>

-After it&#8217;s finished with the initialization process, you will see the welcome screen:
+After it's finished with the initialization process, you will see the welcome screen:

 <a href="http://virtuallyhyper.com/wp-content/uploads/2013/09/tnblk-welcome_screen.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2013/09/tnblk-welcome_screen.png']);"><img src="http://virtuallyhyper.com/wp-content/uploads/2013/09/tnblk-welcome_screen.png" alt="tnblk welcome screen Connecting to an OpenVPN Server with Various Clients" width="823" height="415" class="alignnone size-full wp-image-9416" title="Connecting to an OpenVPN Server with Various Clients" /></a>

-From here we can click on &#8220;I have Configuration Files&#8221; and then you will see the following:
+From here we can click on "I have Configuration Files" and then you will see the following:

 <a href="http://virtuallyhyper.com/wp-content/uploads/2013/09/tnblk-what-type-of-configs.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2013/09/tnblk-what-type-of-configs.png']);"><img src="http://virtuallyhyper.com/wp-content/uploads/2013/09/tnblk-what-type-of-configs.png" alt="tnblk what type of configs Connecting to an OpenVPN Server with Various Clients" width="823" height="359" class="alignnone size-full wp-image-9417" title="Connecting to an OpenVPN Server with Various Clients" /></a>

-Here we can choose &#8220;OpenVPN Configurations&#8221;.
+Here we can choose "OpenVPN Configurations".
 Then we will see the following instructions:

 <a href="http://virtuallyhyper.com/wp-content/uploads/2013/09/tnblk-instructions.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2013/09/tnblk-instructions.png']);"><img src="http://virtuallyhyper.com/wp-content/uploads/2013/09/tnblk-instructions.png" alt="tnblk instructions Connecting to an OpenVPN Server with Various Clients" width="534" height="572" class="alignnone size-full wp-image-9418" title="Connecting to an OpenVPN Server with Various Clients" /></a>